len/Arrows/README.md

 For an introduction to the system see [Arrows: a Computer Algebra System in Smalltalk](https://openreview.net/pdf?id=oIozVmVool), published in November 2022 in FAST Workshop on Smalltalk Related Technologies.

 ### Smalltalk
-The system is based on Smalltalk-80, in particular Cuis Smalltalk.
-It is multiplatform and runs with the OpenSmalltalk virtual machine.
+The system is based on Smalltalk-80, specifically [Cuis Smalltalk](https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-Dev).
+It is multiplatform and runs with the [OpenSmalltalk virtual machine](https://github.com/OpenSmalltalk/opensmalltalk-vm).

 As many systems based on Smalltalk, it comes complete with an environment for interactive programming, blurring the distinction between user and programmer.
 It contains a complete development environment that allows you to browse classes, inspect objects, debug, and change anything 'live' while it is running.